 - Adele Jergens (Beware of Blondie; Day The World Ended) … Miss Sharmley

 - Ross Ford (Project Moonbase; Blondie’s Reward) … Freddie Trist

 - Trudy Marshall (The Dancing Masters) … Sara Franzen

 - Nicholas Joy (Abbott and Costello Meet the Killer, Boris Karloff) … Commissioner Gordon Trist

 - Donald Curtis (Earth vs. the Flying Saucers) … Gregory Cruckston

 - Arthur Space (The Big Noise; 20 Million Miles to Earth) … Police Lt.
 Quint

 - Verna Felton (Sleeping Beauty) … Junior’s Grandmother

 Trivia about The Fuller Brush Man

-- The Fuller Brush Man was a successful enough to launch a sequel, The Fuller Brush Girl, starring Lucille Ball and Eddie Albert, with a small appearance by Red Skelton
+- The Fuller Brush Man was a successful enough to launch a sequel.
+The Fuller Brush Girl, starring Lucille Ball and Eddie Albert.
+With a cameo appearance by Red Skelton